Longitudinal Data Analysis Using Structural Equation Modeling

 - Latent growth curve models

-- Latent trajectory models
+- Latent profile models

 - Common factor models

 The methods covered in this course are NOT typically useful in analyzing data from randomized experiments.
-That’s because dynamic panel models are designed for situations in which the predictor variables of central interest vary over time.
+That’s because dynamic panel data models are designed for situations in which the predictor variables of central interest vary over time.
 These methods are also not designed for prediction—rather, the goal is to maximize the ability to make valid causal inference.
 To use these methods, you need panel data with at least three time points, and the number of individuals should be substantially larger than the number of time points.